MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/creators-step-by-step-guide.md

 ms.localizationpriority: medium
 ---

-# Step-by-step guide to integrating Xbox Live Creators Program
+# Integrating Xbox Live, for Creators program

 This section will help you get your title up and running with Xbox Live: